Leighton Hall, Powys: Disposal and later ownership

 By 1930, the Leyland entailed estates were experiencing considerable financial difficulties and the Leighton Estate, and Haggerston were all put up for auction while Brynllywarch had been sold in 1920.
 At Leighton, the North West Park was broken up into large and small parcels of land and with their associated dwellings auctioned off in separate lots to private buyers.
 The Home Farm and associated lands were sold to the Montgomeryshire County Council, who had already purchased the Brynllywarch Estate.
 A separate auction sale of the furnishings and furniture of the Hall was held by Harrods.
 The Hall and Gardens were purchased back by the daughter of John Naylor, Georgina, who continued to live at the Hall until her death in 1950.
-Leighton Hall was then sold to the Canadian Senator and newspaper owner Senator Rupert Davies, who owned Leighton Hall until his death in 1967.
+Leighton Hall was then sold to the Canadian Senator and newspaper owner Rupert Davies, who owned Leighton Hall until his death in 1967.
 It was subsequently used as a school and an arts foundation and was sold again in 1996.